 PRODUCT Act 36/1947 Reg.
-No. ANIMAL TYPE FEEDING GUIDE OptiGro Sow & Boar V30857 Pregnant sow Feed pregnant sows 2 kg/day in summer and 2.5 kg/day in winter.
-Dry Sow (weaning to serve) Feed dry sows 4 kg/day.
-This should only be used as a guide as some sows might need to be fed a little more if they lost weight during lactation.
+No. ANIMAL TYPE FEEDING GUIDE OptiGro Sow & Boar Pregnant sow Feed pregnant sows 2 kg/day in summer and 2.5 kg/day in winter.
 Gilts • Feed 2.75 kg/day.
-Boar Feed boars 2 kg/day in summer and 2.5 kg/day in winter.
+V30857 Boar Feed boars 2 kg/day in summer and 2.5 kg/day in winter.
 Hard working boar's feed allocation may need to be adjusted higher depending on the work rate and body condition.
-Ensure not to overfeed the boar as it will become lazy.
-OptiGro Lactating Sow V30854 Sow Into farrowing house Feed 2 kg/sow/day until two days after farrowing.
+Ensure not to overfeed the boar as it will become lazy, negatively impacting libido.
+Into farrowing house OptiGro Lactating Sow V30854 Sow Feed 2 kg/sow/day until two days after farrowing.
 Thereafter gradually increase allocation over the next seven days.
 The sow should be eating 2.5 kg/day plus 0.5 kg/piglet/ day by the end of the seven days.
 Consumption is between 6 - 8 kg/day.
-Feed sows twice a day (half in the morning and half in the afternoon).
+Feed sows twice a day (half in the morning and half in the afternoon) to ensure they always have access to fresh feed stimulating feed intake.
 Use this as a guide only - judge condition of sow; with thin sows increase the allocation, and overweight sows reduce the allocation.
+Lactating sow can be fed ad lid lib during wean to serve interval.
 OptiGro Pig Creep V30846 Sucklers Feed ad lib from seven days to one week after weaning.Ensure piglets always have access to fresh feed.
 OptiGro Pig Weaner V30849 Weaner Feed ad lib from one week after weaning up to 70 days.
 This follows the feeding of OptiGro Pig Creep from 7 - 35 days of age.
 OptiGro Porker V30850 Porker Feed ad lib from 70 days of age up to slaughter.
 If growing pigs to >90 kg use the OptiGro Baconer as indicated.
 OptiGro Baconer V30853 Baconer Feed ad lib from 90 kg live mass till slaughter.
 Pig Growth and Sow V8850 Grower Feed ad lib from 70 days to slaughter.
-Pregnant sows • Feed 2 kg/day (+ 0.5 kg/day in winter) Dry Sows (weaning to serve) • Feed 4 - 6 kg/day Gilts Feed 2.75 kg/day Lactating sows • Feed 2 kg + 0.5 kg/piglet/day
+Pregnant sows • Feed 2 kg/day (+ 0.5 kg/day in winter) Dry Sows (weaning to serve) • Feed 4 - 6 kg/day Gilts • Feed 2.75 kg/day Lactating sows • Feed 2 kg + 0.5 kg/piglet/day